joydddd/sniper-toleo/README.md

 ```
 The program will print how many instructions are executed at warmup start, sim start, and sim end in the terminal.
 More control information can be found in folder `<path_to_benchmark>/region`.
 ### Run simulation
 Use the `run_toleo_sim.py` script to start a simulation.
-This may take a long time, so we suggest starting with the `sim_test` suite ('bsw-s` from genomicsbench, and `pr-kron-s` from gapbs.
+This may take a long time, so we suggest starting with the `sim_test` suite (`bsw-s` from genomicsbench, and `pr-kron-s` from gapbs.
 Both should simulate in less than 20 minutes).

 Simulate Toleo
 ```